Moviesbotz/ben-url-filter-bot/README.md

 ## Thanks to
  - Thanks To Dan For His Awesome [Library](https://github.com/pyrogram/pyrogram)
- - Thanks To Mahesh For His Awesome [Mᴇᴅɪᴀ-Sᴇᴀʀᴄʜ-Bᴏᴛ](https://github.com/Mahesh0253/Media-Search-bot)
+ - Thanks To Mahesh For His Awesome [Media-Search-bot](https://github.com/Mahesh0253/Media-Search-bot)
- - Thanks To [Trojanz](https://github.com/trojanzhex) for Their Awesome [Uɴʟɪᴍɪᴛᴇᴅ Fɪʟᴛᴇʀ Bᴏᴛ](https://github.com/TroJanzHEX/Unlimited-Filter-Bot) And [Aᴜᴛᴏ Fɪʟᴛᴇʀ Bᴏᴛ](https://github.com/trojanzhex/auto-filter-bot)
+ - Thanks To [Trojanz](https://github.com/trojanzhex) for Their Awesome [Unlimited Filter Bot](https://github.com/TroJanzHEX/Unlimited-Filter-Bot) And [AutoFilterBoT](https://github.com/trojanzhex/auto-filter-bot)
  - Thanks To All Everyone In This Journey
  - Thanks To [EvamariaTG](https://raw.githubusercontent.com/EvamariaTG) for their awesome [EvaMaria Bot](https://raw.githubusercontent.com/EvamariaTG/EvaMaria)
  - Thanks To [Joelkb](https://github.com/Joelkb) who have edited and modified this repo as now it is.
 (It's me 😂)